Do vegans eat eggs from rescued or backyard hens? We explore this hot topic further…

 But if she doesn’t want the eggs, and just leaves them, what harm does it do if a person eats them?
 Well, it doesn’t do any harm to the bird, of course, but vegans don’t eat animal products, and we don’t need to.
 All the nutrients we need are available from plants, and all the treats we could ever want can be baked egg-free.
 There is no need to give the impression that we struggle so badly that we keep our own hens just so we can have an egg or two.
 After all, we doubt anyone would be so desperate for dairy that they would rescue a pregnant cow just so they could have some milk for the duration that she was still producing it!

 One option for vegans who have rescued hens is to give away the birds’ eggs to neighbours in order to reduce the number of eggs they buy from commercially incarcerated flocks.
 This is a double-whammy of activism: save the birds and reduce the number of eggs bought from exploitative intensive farms.
 Others may feed them to their dogs.

-This issue certainly causes a lot of debate among vegans, and the arguments on both sides should be respected.
-The main thing, of course, is that animals are not harmed or exploited, and that is something all of us agree on!
+The backyard and rescued hens issue certainly causes a lot of debate among vegans, and the arguments on both sides should be respected.
+The main thing, of course, is that animals are not harmed or exploited, and that is something all of us agree on.